Introduction of MySQL Concat

 SELECT CONCAT("Welcome", "To ", "EDUCBA ", NULL);

 We can even concatenate the values stored inside the variables and column values.
-Let us create on the table named dictionary that will contain three columns in it namely, word, description, and meaning.
+Let us create a dictionary table containing three columns: word, description, and meaning.
 We will use the following table to create the table:

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;